- Date22 Jan 2023

 Once you finish your ocean swim there is plenty to do right under your nose.

-Take a walk through the beautiful Mona Vale headland or relax on the beach and take in the spectacular views.
-If you have worked up an appetite then you can relax, listening to live music over lunch on the Cook Terrace, check out the Brightside Cafe or lunch with a view at The Basin Dining, all new establishments in our new Mona Vale Surf Life Saving Club.
+You can also take a walk through the beautiful Mona Vale headland or relax on the beach and take in the spectacular views.
+Check out the Brightside Cafe or lunch with a view at The Basin Dining, all new establishments in our new Mona Vale Surf Life Saving Club.

 Further on Darley Street are more cafes to choose from The Armchair and Ruby Lane and in Mona Vale, there are plenty of different cafes, restaurants and shops to explore.